MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-video-search.md

 [![Microsoft Edge and Microsoft Search Tour](http://img.youtube.com/vi/7LfNqmJkeTM/0.jpg)](http://www.youtube.com/watch?v=7LfNqmJkeTM "Microsoft Edge and Microsoft Search: Complete tour for IT admins and users")

+> [!NOTE]
-This was filmed at Microsoft Ignite 2019, session THR2279: Microsoft Edge and Microsoft Search: Complete tour for IT admins and users.
+> This was filmed at Microsoft Ignite 2019, session THR2279: Microsoft Edge and Microsoft Search: Complete tour for IT admins and users.

+## See also

 - [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise)